-Date of Approval Questions Answers 20.1 June 2015 Are the terms 'deviation' and 'non- conformance' synonyms?
+20.1: Are the terms deviation and nonconformance synonyms?

 No. However, they are related.
-The term 'deviation', as used in ICH Q7, refers to a ' departure from an approved instruction or established standard ' that may or may not have an impact on the quality of the material. ' Non-conformance ' refers to a status as a result of a failure of the material to meet specifications or appropriately established standards that impacts the quality of the material [ICH Q7, Sections 2.50, 14.30, 20].
+The term deviation, as used in ICH Q7, refers to a "departure from an approved instruction or established standard" that may or may not have an impact on the quality of the material.
+Nonconformance refers to a status as a result of a failure of the material to meet specifications or appropriately established standards that has impacts on the quality of the material (ICH Q7, paragraphs 2.50, 14.30, Glossary (section 20)).